 Practice mindful consumption by considering the complete lifecycle of an item, including its packaging, before buying.
-Always avoid singleuse items.
 Tips for Waste Management:

-- Soiled cardboard (pizza boxes, donut boxes) should be composted and not recycled. - You may use plastic bags for composting. - Ottawa accepts plastics 1-7, except Styrofoam, unmarked items and plastic bags, which should go in the trash. - When in doubt, consult the Waste Explorer app to determine what goes where. - Take it Back! sites will accept other materials for reuse, recycling or proper disposal - consult the Waste Explorer for locations.
+- Soiled paper or cardboard (pizza boxes, paper towels) should be composted and not recycled. - Only certified compostable plastic bags can be used for composting (or paper bags). - La Ville accepts plastics 1-5 and 7, any other types, including Styrofoam or unmarked items, should go in the trash. - Electronics, batteries and hazardous waste can be recycled at Ecocentres. - When in doubt, consult the Dtritus app to determine what goes where.